 Looking for last year's concurrent session presentations and handouts?
 Click here.

 This year we will offer more than 60 concurrent sessions.
 We have categorized the concurrent sessions into four topics of interest: Instruction, Systems, Leadership, and Culture.
 These are the four domains of AVID Schoolwide.
 A strong AVID system can transform all four domains on a school campus, ensuring college readiness for all AVID Elective students and improved academic performance for all students based on increased opportunities.

 Sessions are listed under their main topic area; however, many of them extend into others.
 We have noted the primary and secondary (if applicable) topics by adding the icons below next to each title.

-Dr. Shannon McAndrews, Project Manager, Curriculum Team, AVID Center, San Diego, CA
+Dr. Timothy Bugno, Curriculum Manager, AVID Center, San Diego, CA

 The 4 “A”s: AVID and Technology Integration in the Classroom

 Dr. Michelle Magallanez, Director of Interaction Design, AVID Center, San Diego, CA

 This session will introduce the AVID Digital Learning Framework, encompassing the 4 “A”s: Adopt Adapt Accelerate Advocate™.
 Educators will learn how this framework can be used to provide all AVID audiences with a pathway to meaningfully integrate digital tools into instruction to increase student ownership and independence in their own learning.